Physics-Informed Detection of Friction Anomalies in Satellite Reaction Wheels: Problem Formulation

 \section{Problem Formulation}

-We study the problem of determining if the friction torque of an RWA has an anomalous behavior based on a window of measurements taken by its sensor system at fixed time intervals.
-Each measurement at time $t_k$ (where $t \in \mathbb{R}$, and $k \in \mathbb{N}$ is the index of the measurement) consists of the spin rate $\omega_k$ of the RWA, the voltage $V_k$, and the current $I_k$ in the motor that accelerates (or deccelerates) the RWA.
-Using conservation of angular momentum, energy equations at the motor and filtering techniques, we can obtain an unbiased estimation of the friction torque $f_k$ at the bearings of the RWA using an estimator:
+We study the problem of determining if the friction torque of an RWA has an anomalous behavior based on a sequence of measurements taken by its sensor system at fixed time intervals.
+Each measurement at time $t_k \in \mathbb{R}$, where $k \in \mathbb{N}$ is the index of the measurement, consists of the spin rate $\omega_k$ of the RWA, the voltage $V_k$, and the current $I_k$ in the motor that accelerates (or deccelerates) the RWA.
+Using conservation of angular momentum, energy equations at the motor, and filtering techniques, we obtain an unbiased estimation of the friction torque $f_k$ at the bearings of the RWA using the estimator